-- Why do you want to attend ALP?
+- Why do you want to attend this program?

-- How will this program and experience benefit you now and in your future growth?
+- How will this program and experience benefit you now and in the future?

 - What are one or two activities, memberships, clubs, responsibilities, etc. outside of school that you are involved with, and why are they important to you?

 You will be able to upload a PDF version of your grade report and submit the answers to the above prompts directly in the application.